 White House says more classified documents found at Biden home

+A White House attorney says five additional pages with classification markings had not been previously identified because President Biden’s personal lawyers lack the security clearances required to comb through potentially classified materials

-The White House says five additional documents bearing classification markings were discovered at President Joe Biden’s Wilmington, Delaware residence while transferring a previously-discovered document to Department of Justice officials.
+The White House says five additional documents bearing classification markings were discovered at President Joe Biden’s Wilmington, Delaware, residence while transferring a previously discovered document to Department of Justice officials.

 In a statement, Special Counsel to the President Richard Sauber said the five documents were found while he and a group of Justice Department officials were in the process of handling a document discovered by Mr Biden’s personal lawyers earlier in the week.

-Mr Sauber said the additional documents had not been identified when the previously-identified document was found because Mr Biden’s personal attorneys lack the requisite security clearances to handle documents with classification markings.
+Mr Sauber said the additional documents had not been identified when the other document was found because Mr Biden’s personal attorneys lack the requisite security clearances to handle documents with classification markings.

 Since Mr Biden’s private legal team, which includes ex-White House Counsel Robert Bauer, are not legally permitted to view or handle such documents, they stopped their search of the box the documents were in when they discovered the first document.